datamoc/fontsearch/LIGATURES_GUIDE.md

-# FontFinder Ligature Support Guide
+# FontSearch Ligature Support Guide

 ## 🔤 What are Ligatures?